Hardziyevich/specific-group/practice/doc/design-patterns/task8.md

-# Structural Patterns: Decorator
+# Structural Patterns: Composite

-Design your own solution to demonstrate the decorator pattern.
+Design your own solution to demonstrate the composite pattern.

 ## Task steps

-1. Put your program here: `com.github.akarazhev.jacademy.practice.designpatterns.decorator` in the `Solution` class;
+1. Put your program here: `com.github.akarazhev.jacademy.practice.designpatterns.composite` in the `Solution` class;
 2. Implement unit tests;
 3. Add comments where they are needed;
 4. Write a meaningful message with a commit and push the code;